jashpatel0799/MLOps_Project/README.md

-## End To End CI/CD Project in Machine Learning
+## End To End Machine Learning Project With CI/CD